Updated: Apr 11, 2022

 · I commit to learn about them

 What does a suck day have to do with good mental health you might be wondering?
-I can honestly say that it is through adversity that I have gained a better insight about myself.
+I can honestly say that it is through adversity I have gained a better insight about myself.
 We grow through difficulty if we are willing to face it, feel it, label it, voice it and share it – ultimately learn from it.
 I mean without sadness we would never know happiness.

 Suck days relate to good mental health because when we can learn to identify and express our feelings in appropriate ways, particularly the more difficult feelings like sadness, it builds a healthy relationship with others and with ourselves.

 This in turn has a direct effect on how we parent our own children or even how and what we choose to teach children in a classroom.
 If children in our care are having a suck day we are more likely to recognise it and be able to help them to face it, feel it, label it, voice it and share it – not avoid it or suppress it.

 Suck days will happen so these are regular mental health conversations worth having.
 With ourselves, with our children and with those who are close to us.

 **If you are having a collection of suck days where it is difficult to manage the feelings that come with it, I encourage you to reach out for professional support.
 Make an appointment with your local GP or:

 · Lifeline https://www.lifeline.org.au

 By Kelly Goodsir – Box of 24 cards, illustrated with descriptions, questions and explore and engage ideas.
 For children 3+ - suitable for families, teachers and educators.